-The Piazza della Signorina is the home of Palazzo Vecchio, the seat of Florence's government and a museum.
-It's a large L shaped space that’s the center of Florentine life and politics, a meeting spot buzzing with activity.
-Many beautiful sculptures by Italy's greatest Renaissance artists are on display.
+The piazza is a large L shaped space that’s the center of Florentine life and politics. it’s a meeting spot buzzing with activity.
+Many beautiful sculptures by Italy’s greatest Renaissance artists are on display .

 Each statue in the Piazza della Signoria represents a different chapter in Florence’s long history.
 The statues tell stories of murder, rape, religion, mythology, and key moments in art history.

 You’ll find a 19th century copy of Michelangelo’s David, Donatello’s Marzocco and Judith and Holofernes, Giambologna’s equestrian statue of Cosimo I, and the Ammannati’s giant Neptune Fountain.
 These are museum quality pieces that you can see for free.

 8. Sculptures of the Loggia dei Lanza